Kenneth Bulmer

-Henry Kenneth Bulmer (14 January 1921 – 16 December 2005) was a British author, primarily of science fiction.
+Henry Kenneth Bulmer (14 January 1921 – 16 December 2005) was a British writer, primarily of science fiction.

 Life

 Born in London, he married Pamela Buckmaster on 7 March 1953.
 They had one son and two daughters, and they divorced in 1981.
 Bulmer lived in Tunbridge Wells, Kent where he died on 16 December 2005.

 Career in science fiction

 A prolific writer, Bulmer penned over 160 novels and numerous short stories, both under his real name and various pseudonyms.
-For instance, his long-running Dray Prescot series of planetary romances was initially published as Alan Burt Akers, and later as by the first-person protagonist of the series, Prescot himself.
+For instance, his long-running Dray Prescot series of planetary romances was initially published as by Alan Burt Akers, and later as by the first-person protagonist of the series, Prescot himself.

-Bulmer's works are popular in translation, particularly Germany, to the extent that in some cases they have been published only in German editions, with the original English-language versions remaining unpublished.
+Bulmer's works are popular in translation, particularly in Germany, to the extent that in some cases they have been published only in German editions, with the original English-language versions remaining unpublished.

 Bulmer did some work in comics, writing Jet-Ace Logan stories for Tiger, scripts for War Picture Library, Lion and Valiant, and helping to create the British comics antihero The Steel Claw.
 Paul Grist's comics series Jack Staff acknowledges this in the real name of its character The Claw, Ben Kulmer.

 Bulmer was also active in science fiction fandom, including travelling to the United States in 1955 as the TransAtlantic Fan Fund (TAFF) delegate.

 In the 1970s he edited nine issues of the New Writings in Science Fiction anthology series in succession to John Carnell, who originated the series.